Dry brushing furniture. Dry brushing is the easiest furniture painting technique. Get that gorgeous dry brushed painted furniture finish.

 A Vintage Leather Top Executive Desk

 This vintage desk like most older pieces of furniture has a story.
 In its previous life, it belonged to the Dean of Students from a local college who recently passed away.
-After the makeover, it will belong to a young educator which seems to be the perfect person to own it for the next however many years.
+After the makeover, it will belong to a young educator who seems to be the perfect person to own it for the next however many years.
 Like most desks, this vintage desk comes with an abundance of drawers as well as a double drawer.
-Also, like most vintage furniture, its well made, but shows some age and wear that comes with time.
+Also, like most vintage furniture, it’s well made but shows some age and wear that comes with time.
+It was a beautiful piece of furniture before and it will be again.

 Preparing the Vintage Desk for Paint